 Dupuytren’s Disease Surgery in Dallas, TX

 Those who are unable to flex their fingers due to scar tissue are said to have Dupuytren’s contracture.
 Dupuytren’s contracture surgery and nonsurgical prescription XIAFLEX® are effective forms of treatment for this condition, which affects a number of our Plano and Frisco area patients.
-For relief you can count on turn to board-certified plastic surgeon, Dr. Charles A. Wallace of Charles A. Wallace, MD, to help you regain the use of your fingers, allowing you to enjoy a more normal lifestyle.
+For relief you can count on turn to board-certified plastic surgeon, Dr. Charles A. Wallace, M.D., to help you regain the use of your fingers, allowing you to enjoy a more normal lifestyle.

 What is Dupuytren’s Contracture Surgery?

 Dupuytren’s contracture is a condition that occurs whenever scar tissue builds up in the palmar fascia or deep tissue in the palm of the hand.
 Some people inherit Dupuytren’s contracture while others develop it after a hand injury.
 It may actually take several years for the symptoms to materialize to the point where treatment is necessary.